Treachery (Revenge)

-"Treachery" is the eighth episode of the American television series Revenge.
-It premiered on ABC on November 16, 2011.

-It was written by Ryan Scott and directed by Bobby Roth.
+"Treachery" is the eighth episode in the first season of the American drama television series Revenge.
+It aired on ABC on November 16, 2011, and was written by Ryan Scott and directed by Bobby Roth.

 Plot

 Lydia Davis (Amber Valletta) comes out of her coma, but doesn't remember anything about what happened.
 Suspicions of Emily Thorne (Emily VanCamp) are amplified by Victoria Grayson (Madeleine Stowe).
 Tyler (Ashton Holmes) begins to realize their dirty plans.
 Emily's plot further unravels, and Victoria's unstable relationship with her family grows increasingly more tense when the real Emily Thorne, an unwanted pawn (Margarita Levieva) in Emily's game, heads to the Hamptons with questionable intentions.
 Meanwhile, Lydia's memory is a growing concern for the Graysons, and a recently embittered friend begins to play dirty.

 Production

 The episode was written by Ryan Scott and directed by Bobby Roth.

+Reception

 Ratings

-The episode received 18-49 rating of 2.6/7 and was watched by 7.98 million viewers.
+The episode was watched by 7.98 million viewers and received a 2.6 rating/7% share in the 18-49 demographic, making it Revenge (along with CSI: Crime Scene Investigation) the highest-rated program of its time slot, beating Law & Order: Special Victims Unit.